electricsam/helidon-grpc-example/README.md

 To start a simple consumer, from the root of the project, run:
  - java -jar helidon-grpc-example-cli/target/helidon-grpc-example-cli-1.0.0-SNAPSHOT.jar consume print

+Multiple consumers can be started to demonstrate the service's multicast capabilities.

 Please note that this is an experimental project and not production-ready.
 See caveat and known issues above.